Jibbas-test/CH-tech-test/README.md

 * Maven
 * Chromedriver

+## Configuring ChromeDriver

+Currently, this project is setup to look for a ChromeDriver location through the System Property of:
+>webdriver.chrome.driver

+If the system property is not set, it is set to:
+>"/usr/local/bin/chromedriver"

+If you would like to set the location yourself, set the system property or edit the variable `webDriverLocation` which can be found inside the class `WebDriverUtil`

 ## Running the tests

 * Clone this repository on your local machine using the following command(s):